qchenevier/MBA_memoire/doc/impulsion_macro.md

 Increased Value from Information: the digital business context brings new opportunities to create value from information.
 Many firms are able to fine-tune their actions and personalize their offerings based on information about customer preferences.
 Democratization of content as well as the subsequent sharing, remixing, redistribution, and resyndication of content have caused dramatic power shifts in market channels and dis-intermediations that disrupt traditional sources of economic profits while creating fundamentally new sources of value [@Bharadwaj2013].

+The nature of productivity growth has changed in the past decade.
+Economic statistics do not reflect the full benefits of those innovations in the lives of consumers.
+Statistics are not capturing an important and innovative part of the economy because the productivity advance flows to unmeasured consumer surplus.
+E.g.: it is difficult for data to capture quality improvements and innovation in digital content and new capabilities in subsequent generations of advanced software.

 #### Leverage communities of consumer-producers

 Enabling new business or operating models, such as peer-to-peer product innovation (crowd-source features rather than investing heavily in R&D) or customer service (crowd-source customer service, so that users support each other to resolve problems), disintermediate existing customer-supplier relations [@Hirt2014].

+Digitization allows companies to split jobs into smaller and more specialized tasks.
+Producers are better able to create specialized offerings for small markets: e.g.: investment advisory business has become disaggregated.
+Large retail banks similarly face a growing array of small, tech-enabled challengers [@Manyika2015].

 #### Densification of networks: more connections, longer connections